docarray/docarray/docs/advanced/document-store/benchmarking.md

 ## Conclusion
 To conclude, you can look at those benchmarks and select the backend that suits better your case.

 If you're playing around on a small dataset, you can use `memory` as storage.

 If you don't care much about the Nearest Neighbor Search speed and you're experiment with larger data, you can use` sqlite` as storage.

+AnnLite does not implement a client-server pattern and therefore, does not present network overhead and allows fast indexing.
+It also supports Approximate Nearest Neighbor Search.

+Weaviate offers fast Approximate Nearest Neighbor Search and ElasticSearch offers a good compromise between speed and quality